nickwesselman/polyglot-functions/workshop/codelabs/assemblyscript.md

 ## Add build command and path settings

-You also need to inform the Shopify CLI about how to build your Go wasm module, and where to expect the build output.
+You also need to inform the Shopify CLI about how to build your AssemblyScript wasm module, and where to expect the build output.

 In `shopify.function.extension.toml`, replace the `[build]` section with the following: